 - 2 LENGTHS OF 12′ GALVANIZED STEEL TRAPS TO WRAP AROUND CHIMNEY & INSTALLATION HARDWARE

-People with metal colorbond sheet metal and thin tile roofs tend to go with a tripod antenna base.
+People with metal colorbond sheet and thin tile roofs tend to go with a tripod antenna base.
 They are perfect for the angle of the roof pitch.
 These will stabilize the antenna mast to three points on the roof space.
 They are good where no other mounting options are available.

 An advantage of Tripod mounts is that you can mount them almost anywhere.
 From the peak of a rooftop to a flat platform, this tripod can handle it.